 These teams are district based to make sure families and young people get the best service and experience the least changes of worker.

-- Children in Care teams
+- Children in Care teams (CIC)

 More information about Children in Care.

-- Adoption teams
+- Disabled Children’s teams (DCT)

-More information about adoption.
+More information about special needs and disabilities.